-We are indebted to many colleagues for commenting on and questioning earlier versions of this paper: Audiences at the conference, Computer Ethics: A Philosophical Enquiry, London; members of the seminars at the Kennedy School of Government, Harvard University, and the Center for Arts and Cultural Policy Studies, Princeton University; Steven Tepper, Eszter Hargittai, Phil Agre; Rob Kling and reviewers for The Information Society.
-We are grateful to Lee Giles, Brian LaMacchia, Andrea LaPaugh (and members of her graduate seminar), and Andrew Tomkins for technical guidance, and to our able research assistants Michael Cohen and Sayumi Takahashi.
-Nissenbaum acknowledges the invaluable support of the National Science Foundation through the grant SBR-9806234.
+We presented versions of this paper at the conference, Computer Ethics: A Philosophical Enquiry, London; and in seminars at the Kennedy School of Government, Harvard University, and at the Center for Arts and Cultural Policy Studies, Princeton University.
+We are grateful to members of these audiences for astute questions and comments, and especially to Steven Tepper and Eszter Hargittai for extensive written comments.
+We are also deeply indebted to colleagues who took time to read and comment on the paper, who checked on technical accuracy and directed us to relevant technical advancements: Lee Giles, Brian LaMacchia, Andrea LaPaugh (and members of her graduate seminar), and Andrew Tomkins and to the able research assistance of Michael Cohen and Sayumi Takahashi.
+Nissenbaum gratefully acknowledges the support of the National Science Foundation, through the grant SBR-9806234.